 The direct heat side temperature should be at 500° or higher.
 The indirect heat side should be at 325° to 350°.

 Prior to cooking, place a piece of tin foil, shiny side down on the grill for one minute.
-After one minute, use tongs to remove it and begin brushing down your grill so it is clean to cook on.
+After one minute, use tongs to remove it and begin cleaning your grill by brushing down.

 After three to four minutes of grilling, give the steak a quarter turn; this will sear the bottom side with perfect grill marks.

 After five to seven minutes total cooking on one side, flip it on the other side.

 Continue cooking on the second side for another five minutes.

 Ideally, you want to check your internal temperature with a thermometer.

 At this point, the internal temperature should be at 75° to 90°.
 Each side of your meat should have a beautiful crust seared on to it.

 Now take your semi-grilled cut off the grill and season it.
 Pepper and kosher salt, 2:1 ratio.

 After you season it, place the meat again on the grill, in the indirect-heat side of the grill.
 It should cook for about 10 more minutes.

 You want to season at this point for two reasons: First, it is very hard to get the seasoning to stick to a frozen meat cut.
 Second, peppering your steak prior to searing at a high temperature will burn the pepper and give it an off flavor.
 Avoid that from happening by seasoning just prior to moving the steak to the indirect heat side of your grill.

 How Do You Like Your Steak?

 Each person has different tastes.
 In fact, what one person thinks is Medium-Rare, another person may think is Medium, and a third person might think it is Rare.

 A non-scientific method involves feeling the bounce in the steak to determine the doneness.
 An accurate method involves the thermometer.
-The temperatures you want to look for are:
+The internal temperature you want to look for is: